6 month Integrated Training Posts (ITPs):

 Integrated training posts are based in General Practice but with half of the time spent in a Hospital Specialism or other area associated with health care.

-LTFT trainees and ITPs.
+LTFT working and ITPs.

 Whatever the % you plan to work, the issues are these: